jpollock/wp-engine-sites-menu/README.md

 ## Installation

-1. Download the plugin zip file
+1. Download the plugin zip file from the [latest release](https://github.com/yourusername/wp-engine-sites-menu/releases/latest)
 2. Go to WordPress admin > Plugins > Add New
 3. Click "Upload Plugin" and select the zip file
 4. Click "Install Now"